 As an entrepreneur, I’ve experienced firsthand the benefits of having the support of a startup accelerator & venture capitalist community.
 When I first started Mobilize, I was fortunate enough to be part of both The Junction and UpWest Labs programs.
-Today, we’re supported by amazing VCs like Trinity Ventures, Hillsven Capital and Array Ventures, giving us access to a massive network of entrepreneurs, mentors and advisors.
+Today, we’re supported by amazing VCs like Trinity Ventures, Hillsven Capital and Array Ventures, giving us access to a massive network of founders, entrepreneurs, mentors and advisors.
 These networks are the first I turn to whenever I need good advice, to recruit awesome talent or just hang out with like-minded individuals.

 Accelerator programs are becoming a more popular route for founders to launch their startups.
 The number of U.S.-based accelerators increased nearly 50 percent each year between 2008 and 2014.
 According to research conducted by Harvard Business Review, 172 accelerators invested in nearly 5,000 U.S. startups which raised $19.5 billion in funding collectively.
 These companies went on to raise additional funding, and hold an average valuation of $15.6 million after participating in a startup accelerator program.